 The ESP8266 is cheaper than the ESP32.
 Although it doesn’t have as much functionalities, it works just fine for the majority of simple DIY IoT projects.
 Additionally, because it is “older” it is much more supported in terms of software, and you might find help easier.
 However, it has some limitations when it comes to the GPIO mapping, and it might not have enough pins for what you intend to do.
 If that’s the case, you should get an ESP32.

 The ESP32 is much more powerful than the ESP8266, contains more GPIOs with multiple functions, faster Wi-Fi, and also supports Bluetooth.
-Many people think that the ESP32 is more complicated to deal with than the ESP8266 because it is more complex.
-In our opinion, it is as easy to program the ESP32 as the ESP8266, specially if you intend to program it using the Arduino language.
+Many people think that the ESP32 is more difficult to deal with than the ESP8266 because it is more complex.
+In our opinion, it is as easy to program the ESP32 as the ESP8266, specially if you intend to program it using the Arduino language or MicroPython.

 We hope you’ve found our analysis ESP32 vs ESP8266 useful.
-You might also like reading the following ESP8266 and ESP32 related posts:
+You might also like reading the following ESP8266 and ESP32 related articles:

 [Recommended Course] Learn ESP32 with Arduino IDE